ramellose/mako_docs/content/examples/ibd/associations.md

 corr_data$p <- p.adjust(corr_data$p, method="bonferroni")
 corr_data <- corr_data[corr_data$p <= 0.05,]
+corr_data$p <- NULL
 </pre></code>

 At over 7000 significant correlations remaining, this still leaves us with a large number of microbe-metabolite correlations to interpret.
 We will therefore include metabolite features in the Neo4j database so we can use this to make more informative analyses.
-To do so, we need to create a tab-delimited edge list that contains the feature data.
-Finally, we will write all required files to formats that can be used by mako.
+Finally, we will export all other required files in formats that can be used by mako.
+The default <code>write.table</code> function does not export the row name header in a format that the Python BIOM implementation can work with, so we will adapt this call to prevent any bugs.
+The same goes for the edge lists, which should not include row numbers.
+Moreover, we want to remove any quotes in the file, because those will be uploaded to Neo4j as well.
+Finally, keep in mind that column names should not contain characters that cannot be used as Neo4j node labels, like a period.

 <pre><code>
-chemclass <- data.frame(Metabolite=rownames(metabolite_features), Chemical.class=metabolite_features$Chemical.class)
+chemclass <- data.frame(Metabolite=rownames(metabolite_features), Chemical_class=metabolite_features$Chemical.class)
+chemclass <- chemclass[!is.na(chemclass$Chemical_class),]
-standardmatch <- data.frame(Metabolite=rownames(metabolite_features), Standard.match=metabolite_features$Standard.match)
+standardmatch <- data.frame(Metabolite=rownames(metabolite_features), Standard_match=metabolite_features$Standard.match)

-write.table(ibd_taxa, "ibd_taxa.tsv", sep="\t")
-write.table(ibd_lineages, "ibd_lineages.tsv", sep="\t")
+standardmatch <- standardmatch[!is.na(standardmatch$Standard_match),]

-write.table(corr_data, "microbe_metabolite.tsv", sep="\t")
+write.table(corr_data, "microbe_metabolite.tsv", sep="\t", row.names=FALSE, quote=FALSE)
+write.table(data.frame("Species"=rownames(ibd_taxa), ibd_taxa), "ibd_taxa.tsv", sep="\t", row.names=FALSE, quote=FALSE)
+write.table(data.frame("Species"=rownames(ibd_lineages), ibd_lineages), "ibd_lineages.tsv", sep="\t", row.names=FALSE, quote=FALSE)
-write.table(chemclass, "chemclass.tsv", sep="\t")
+write.table(chemclass, "chemclass.tsv", sep="\t", row.names=FALSE, quote=FALSE)
-write.table(standardmatch, "standardmatch.tsv", sep="\t")
+write.table(standardmatch, "standardmatch.tsv", sep="\t", row.names=FALSE, quote=FALSE)
 </pre></code>